xyproto/ko/README.md

 # ko

-Aims to be to Kotlin-native what the `go` command is to Go
+Aims to be to [kotlin-native](https://github.com/JetBrains/kotlin-native) what the `go` command is to Go